General links

 Han's Paleobotany pages.

-An interesting and well documented website on Paleozoic and Cretaceous
+A very interesting and well documented website on Paleozoic and Cretaceous

 plants.